Workplace Benefits

 Categories of FSA-eligible expenses

-Below is a list of some common expenses that are eligible to use FSA funds on.
-Remember to check with your plan administrator to confirm the expense is eligible with your FSA.
+Below is a list of some common expenses that are FSA-eligible.3 Remember to check with your plan administrator to confirm the expense is eligible with your specific FSA.

 • Health insurance copayments, office visits, co-insurance payments, and deductibles